cplett/cplett.github.io/page/censo/1-NMR.md

 # {{ page.title }}

-**CENSO** is not only capable of ensemble refinement, but also allows the automated computation of NMR spectra for a whole ensemble.
-As NMR is a structure sensitive property, this is a prime example for the importance of ensemble quality.
+**CENSO** is not only capable of ensemble refinement, but also allows the automated computation of NMR spectra for an entire ensemble.
+Since NMR is a structure-sensitive property, this is a prime example of the importance of ensemble quality.

-As an example, use **CENSO** to refine the ensemble you computed for histidine in the [respective crest ensemble](page/crest/ensemble).
+As an example, use **CENSO** to refine the ensemble you computed for histidine in the [respective CREST ensemble](page/crest/ensemble).

 {% include image.html file="l-histidine.png" alt="hist" max-width=400 %}

-{% include important.html content='This task requires some time to compute, approximately 2.5h on 4 cores (Intel(R) Xeon(R) CPU E3-1270 v5 @ 3.60GHz, not the fastest).
-Most of the time will be taken up by geometry optimizations, so if you expect this to take too long, consider skipping the geometry optimization step in CENSO (set run = False in the **optimization**-section in censo2rc histidine)'%}
+{% include important.html content='This task requires some time to compute, approximately 2.5 hours on 4 cores (Intel(R) Xeon(R) CPU E3-1270 v5 @ 3.60GHz, not the fastest).
+Most of the time will be spent on geometry optimizations, so if you expect this to take too long, consider skipping the geometry optimization step in CENSO (set run = False in the **optimization** section in censo2rc histidine)' %}

 ## Ensemble Refinement and Spectral Parameter Calculation

-{% include important.html content='For the next steps, the ORCA software is required.'%}
+{% include important.html content='For the next steps, the ORCA software is required.' %}

-Next, you are going to refine the ensemble using DFT calculations.
+Next, you will refine the ensemble using DFT calculations.
-**crest** uses GFN2-xTB as the default method, which produces ensemble rankings that are not accurate enough for NMR calculations.
+**CREST** uses GFN2-xTB as the default method, which produces ensemble rankings that are not accurate enough for NMR calculations.
 Therefore, it is necessary to refine the initial ensemble.
-You can do this using CENSO, which is supposed to automate the process of ensemble refinement and property calculation.
+You can do this using **CENSO**, which automates the process of ensemble refinement and property calculation.

 **Before starting your calculations, please configure the program paths in the provided configuration file.**
-You can define the number of cores for CENSO with **--maxcores**.
+You can define the number of cores for **CENSO** with **--maxcores**.

  <!-- Tab links -->
 <div class="tab card">